-Presently, credentials require users to retrieve an ID from their wallets to access services that require verification.
+Currently, credentials require users to retrieve an ID from their wallets to access services that require verification.
 However, ensuring the authenticity of an ID can be challenging.
-Some organizations attempt to verify IDs’ validity through central online databases, but this becomes impossible in the absence of an internet connection or when the website/server is inaccessible.
+Some organizations attempt to verify IDs’ validity through central online databases, but this is impossible without an internet connection or when the website or server is inaccessible.
 As a result, vendors or entities may have no choice but to accept an ID, hoping it is valid.

-Federated identity management, handled by government-centralized systems and tech giants such as Facebook, Twitter, and Instagram, is contributing to the rise in fake IDs, identity theft, and identity fraud.
-SSI is revolutionizing the identity ecosystem, which is estimated to be worth one billion dollars in 2024.
-Several industry experts predict it will become the next trillion-dollar market within a few years.
-However, concerns about its security have been raised.
-The frameworks that make up self-sovereign identity, known as the pillars of SSI, are proving to be a secure solution to combat the global identity theft epidemic, which is worth billions of dollars.
+Self-sovereign identity (SSI) is revolutionizing the identity ecosystem, which is estimated to be worth $1 billion by 2024 and is predicted to become the next trillion-dollar market within a few years.
+While concerns about SSI security have been raised, the pillars of SSI are proving to be a secure solution to combat global identity theft, which costs billions of dollars annually.

 The Pillars of Self-Sovereign Identity (SSI)

-Digital identity encompasses any traceable data or internet footprint associated with an individual or entity.
+Digital identity encompasses all traceable data or internet footprint associated with an individual or entity.
 While centralized identity management allows easy tracing of data, SSI utilizes users’ information in unrelated patterns, enhancing privacy.
 SSI’s three pillars actively contribute to the creation of fraud-proof identity and credentials.
 The technology behind SSI is highly unique, ensuring that credentials remain tamper-proof while avoiding centralized storage.
 Additionally, the owner’s real-world identity can be easily verified through a blockchain-powered Uniform Resource Identifier (URI), called Decentralized Identifiers (DIDs).
-Below are the three pillars of SSI:
+The three pillars of SSI are: